bakeevdias/wikidatatree/README.md

 For `label`, `description`, and `aliases`, a cascading language fallback is used: en > en-gb > en-ca > simple > mul > nl > ru > any other

 ### Additional processing
-- Added entity **“ungrouped”** with QID `Q7`, allowing ungrouped entities to be accessed in the tree.
+- Added entity **“ungrouped”** with QID `Q7`, and gave ungrouped items this entity, allowing them to be accessed in the tree.

 ## API Fields